swaraj-d3v/instagram_caption_and_similarity_generator/README.md

-# Image Captioning & Hashtag Recommender
+# Image Captioning & Similarity Retrieval

 Upload an image and get **recommended captions and hashtags** instantly!
 This project uses state-of-the-art AI models to generate relevant captions and hashtags based on the content of your images.